 Evans: Mike Osborn, psychologist at the Royal United Hospital’s pain clinic in Bath.

 And that’s the end of today’s edition of Airing Pain.
 If you or someone you know had benefited from listening to these programmes and would like them to continue, then please consider making a donation to securing Airing Pain’s future.
 It’s easy to donate: just go to our website at painconcern.org.uk where you will find a ‘Make donation’ button at the bottom of the page.
-You can also download all the past editions from there and, if you’d like to put a question to our panel of experts, or just make a comment about the programme, then please do so via our blog, message board, e-mail, Facebook, Twitter, or even pen and paper – in which case you’ll need the address which is [see Contact Details].
+You can also download all the past editions from there and, if you’d like to put a question to our panel of experts, or just make a comment about the programme, then please do so via our blog, message board, e-mail, Facebook, Twitter, or even pen and paper. [all available from our website]

 Evans: I’m going to surprise my wife and finish off one of her jumpers.

 Speaker 1: Oh [Laughs], alright, okay.[Laughter]